 QMS units are designed for postgraduate students with a strong background in quantitative analysis, mathematics, physics and chemistry.

-The purpose of this unit is to give new students an introduction to the QMS program and to bring all students up to a basic level of specialized computing skill.
-Students will be taught how to use a widely used programming language (Python) and a well known statistics package (R) to provide basic skills in the use and application of these software packages, especially related to marine problems.
+The purpose of this unit is to give new graduate students an introduction to the QMS program and to bring all students up to a basic level of specialized computing skill.
+This self-paced unit provides basic skills in the use and application of a widely used programming language, Python, especially related to marine and Antarctic problems.
+Additional online resources are also provided for R, a well-known statistics package, as well as the MATLAB programming language.

 |Unit name||Introduction to Quantitative Marine Science|

 |Coordinator||Doctor Sophie Bestley|

 |Location||Study period||Attendance options||Available to|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.